tjg14/FD24mySQL/README.md

 Things to consider

 login as user first
-show history of groups assocaited with?
+- navbar includes Register, Login
+-

 then login/join a group page?
+-   navbar includes logout
+- page options create new group, or login in to group
--Ie FD or Nick,pete,brendan to keep scores and events
+-   show history of groups previously assocaited with you below login, if clicked link, take to you pre-filled login page (Ie FD or Nick,pete,brendan to keep scores and events)

+-Once logged in to group
+-   left navbar includes group name, "event setup", right bar includes switch group, logout
+-   page shows list
+    - events & winners
+    - players

+    - create new event button or nav

 user-> trevor